 - All written assignments will be submitted on Blackboard - All written assignments will go through SafeAssign for plagiarism review - Assignments submitted in any other way will not be graded - Please use the posted grading rubric for guidance. - There will be significant deductions in points given for late assignments.
 No points will be given for an assignment submitted more than a week late unless you have given me an excellent excuse. - I do not give incompletes except in cases of legitimate documentable emergencies.
-Your grade at the end of the semester is your final grade - If a documentable emergency situation arises that may result in the late submission of an assignment, please let me know as soon as possible via email. - Email Policy: I do check my email regularly and will respond promptly until 8 pm.
+Your grade at the end of the semester is your final grade - If a documentable emergency situation arises that may result in the late submission of an assignment, please let me know as soon as possible via email. - Email Policy: I do check my email regularly and will respond promptly until 10 pm unless I am teaching a different class.
 I expect professional respectful communication via email (no Twitter or texting shorthand).